Geeksltd/MSharp.F7/README.md

 ## SmartF7: Instant File Switcher

 This is a Visual Studio extension that can improve file navigation for certain project types.
 When you press F7 it jumps to the sister file of the current file.
+When there are multiple sister files, repeating F7 will keep rotating between the sisters.

 ## M# Entity type
-It will rotate between related between different files of an Entity type:
+F7 will rotate between:
 - @Model\Entities\Customer.cs
 - Domain\Entities\Customer.cs
 - Domain\Logic\Customer.cs